 Southern Cross first opened for business in 1961, introducing health insurance to New Zealanders and laying the foundations for one of New Zealand’s most enduring, best known and trusted brands.
 Southern Cross was established because its founders strongly believed New Zealanders should have on-going access to private healthcare options.

-More than 50 years later Southern Cross Healthcare Group represents a diverse range of health and financial services brands:
+Nearly 60 years later Southern Cross Healthcare Group represents a diverse range of health and financial services brands:

 - The Southern Cross Health Society is New Zealand's leading health insurance business with more than 800,000 members.

 - Southern Cross Hospitals is the largest network of private surgical hospitals in the country, last year providing treatment to 75,000 patients at its 18 wholly owned or joint venture medical facilities.

 - Southern Cross Travel Insurance is a leading online travel insurance provider in New Zealand and Australia.